-This initiative is the result of the friendship between a priest who formerly used to work in the cathedral and two of his colleagues from Benin and Burkina Faso.
+This initiative is the result of the friendship between a priest who used to work in the cathedral and two of his colleagues from Benin and Burkina Faso.
 Afrant implements projects in the fields of education, basic health, water supply and agriculture in these two countries.
 The organisation’s activities are founded on intensive, personal contact and a direct follow-up.

 Music | Organ